oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 	}
 ```

-Save the StorefrontApplication.java file and restart the program
+- Save the StorefrontApplication.java file and restart the program

-We'll test the status is there
+- We'll test the status is there:
+  -  `curl -i -X GET http://localhost:8080/status`

 ```
 $ curl -i -X GET http://localhost:8080/status